-The accounting policies of OC San conform to accounting principles generally accepted in the United States of America (GAAP) as applicable to governments.
+The accounting policies of OC San conform to the Generally Accepted Accounting Principles (GAAP) in the United States of America as applicable to governments.
 The GASB is the accepted standard-setting body for establishing governmental accounting and financial reporting principles in the United States.